Renewable Energy in the UK

 Currently, more than 20% of the UK’s electricity is generated using renewable fuel sources utilising a wide range of renewable sources but primarily hydro power stations, onshore and offshore wind farms, bio mass power stations and solar farms.

-To achieve these targets there has been significant investment into the renewables sector with an estimated £29.8 billion invested between 2010 and 2013.
+To achieve these targets there has been significant investment into the renewables sector with an estimated £42 billion invested since 2010.
 Most of that investment was into the renewable electricity market but onshore wind, offshore wind, solar PV and biomass also receive multi-billion Pound investments.

 By region, England and Scotland represent 94% of UK investment.
 English investment is primarily in offshore wind, solar and biomass whereas Scottish investment is mainly onshore wind; however per capita investment in Scotland was more than twice that of England and three times that of Northern Ireland and Wales.